NuevoFoundation/workshops/content/english/guidelines/getting-started.md

 ### Open the repo using VS Code

 When you launch VS Code you can Open Folder...
-Navigate to the workshop folder and select open
+Navigate to the workshop folder and select open.

 ### Navigate to file and modify it